 How do we manage predators, disease, and environmental stressors?

-Predation is natural; we reduce loss by providing dense foliage and refuges.
-Inspect plants for disease or parasitoids and remove infested leaves.
-Maintain plant health to lower disease risk.
-Create microclimate buffers against extreme weather.
+Predation is natural, so we reduce losses by providing dense foliage and safe refuges.
+Inspect plants regularly for disease or heavy infestations, and remove affected leaves when necessary, while allowing some insect activity to support the ecosystem.
+Maintain healthy plants to lower disease risk.
+Create microclimate buffers, such as shade, windbreaks, and mulch, to protect against extreme weather.

 How can we attract specific species or migratory butterflies?